Real Estate Prices and Overview

 Notable & Unique: Car Ownership

-the Morris Ave / E 171st St neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the Morris Ave / E 171st St neighborhood has

 78.7% of the households in this neighborhood don't own a car at